alan-turing-institute/WimbledonPlanner/README.md

 * [GitHub Preferences](TODO)

 To update the data used by the web app go to https://wimbledon-planner.azurewebsites.net/update.
-This will take a couple of minutes after which you should get the message "DATA UPDATED!".
+This will take a couple of minutes after which you should get the message `DATA UPDATED!`

 ## Requirements